Understanding US Corporate Income Taxation

 The best way for UK clients to gain quick understanding of the US corporate income tax system is to review how the US corporate income tax differs from the UK corporation tax.
 Although the two systems are in many respects similar, there are some distinctions.
 Here are the main ones:

 - Jurisdiction to tax.
 Whereas in the UK corporation tax is imposed and collected solely by HMRC, in the US the power to assess corporate income tax is jointly shared by multiple taxing jurisdictions.
 The federal government imposes a corporate income tax, as do 44 US states.
-Four US states (Nevada, South Dakota, Washington, and Wyoming) have no corporate tax whatsoever.
-Two states (Ohio and Texas) impose a tax on corporate gross receipts, rather than income.
+Three US states (Nevada, South Dakota, and Wyoming) have no corporate tax whatsoever.
+Three states (Ohio, Texas, and Washington) impose a tax on corporate gross receipts, rather than income.
 A few cities (e.g., New York and Los Angeles) also impose their own corporate income taxes.